RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 What Is Apex List Methods and Where They Are Used?

-Here are quick details of Apex List methods in Salesforce and all of them are instance methods.
+Here are quick details of Apex List methods in Salesforce, all of which are instance methods.

 • Apex List Methods: add(listElement): It adds an element to the end of the List.